radiantlogic-v8/documentation-new/documentation/sys-admin-guide/interception.md

 RadiantOne includes a framework for calling custom authentication services like RSA SecurID and Yubicloud.
 This allows standard LDAP applications to benefit from stronger, multi-factor security without requiring any changes to their authentication logic.
 Users of the application can log in with their existing ID and password + tokencode/One Time Password (OTP).
 RadiantOne translates the standard LDAP authentication (bind) request into a validation of the user’s password to the authoritative source (whether that is local in RadiantOne namespace or some other authoritative backend) and a call to your specialized authentication service like RSA SecurID (or others) to validate the rest of the credentials.
 The custom authentication service may provide validation for the entire credentials (e.g. user’s password plus additional tokencode/pin/OTP) or just a portion of the credentials (e.g. just validate the tokencode/pin).

->**Note – Logic for Custom Authentication Providers is invoked like an interception script.
-As such, any global interception scripts defined in RadiantOne are executed before custom authentication providers.**
+>[!note] Logic for Custom Authentication Providers is invoked like an interception script.
+As such, any global interception scripts defined in RadiantOne are executed before custom authentication providers.

 RadiantOne includes sample scripts for RSA SecurID and Yubikey.
 For details on this configuration and how to test, please see the Custom Authentication Providers Guide.